 Overloads

-It is the intent of the District Board that members of the full-time instructional staff be afforded the opportunity to augment their contract salaries by teaching course loads in excess of the minimum contract requirement (30 semester credit hours for 9 month, and up to 42 for 12 month based on the terms and duties of their individual contract as documented on the loadsheet) to the extent such services are required by the College's instructional program.
+It is the intent of the District Board that members of the full-time instructional staff and qualified exempt Administrative and Professional staff be afforded the opportunity to augment their contract salaries by teaching course loads in excess of the minimum contract requirement (30 semester credit hours for 9 month, and up to 42 for 12 month based on the terms and duties of their individual contract as documented on the loadsheet) to the extent such services are required by the College's instructional program.

 The President or his/her designee shall ensure that teaching overloads are authorized only to the extent they are required by the educational program and that such authorizations do not operate to diminish the level of quality in teaching that is expected of all instructional personnel.
 Semester credit hours taught in excess of the minimum term requirement shall be compensated for at the rate of $744 per semester hour ($ 29.76 per clock/contact hour).
-Based upon program needs, faculty in the accredited health, high school, zoo animal technology and construction and technical programs may be awarded their per credit hour rate for up to six (6) hours in the summer term.
+The President or his/her designee may establish a rate that is 20% higher than the aforementioned semester credit hour and clock/contact hour rate for semester hours taught in excess of the minimum term requirement for faculty in the areas defined as critical need programs, which are as follows: Biotechnology, Central Sterile Processing Technology, Dental, Medical Imaging, Nursing, Physical Therapist Assistant, Respiratory Care, and Surgical Technology programs.

 Stipends